ryo/cctld/README.md

         2001:252::/32	CN	China
         2001:254::/32	CN	China

-3. copy cctld to your $PATH
+3. copy bin/cctld to your $PATH

 4. copy cctld.ip4 and cctld.txt to LIBRARY-PATH